learnbyexample/learn_gnuawk/gnu_awk.md

     ruby
 ```

-Here's an example that emulates `grep --no-group-separator -A<n>` functionality.
+**Case 1:** Here's an example that emulates `grep --no-group-separator -A<n>` functionality.
 The `n && n--` trick used in the example works like this:

 * If initially `n=2`, then we get
     * `2 && 2` --> evaluates to `true` and `n` becomes `1`
     * `1 && 1` --> evaluates to `true` and `n` becomes `0`
     * `0 && ` --> evaluates to `false` and `n` doesn't change
-* Note that when conditionals are connected with logical `&&`, the right expression will not be executed at all if the left one turns out to be `false` because the overall result will always be `false`.
-Same is the case if left expression evaluates to `true` with logical `||` operator.
+* Note that when conditionals are connected with logical `&&`, the second expression will not be executed at all if the first one turns out to be `false` because the overall result will always be `false`.
+Same is the case if the first expression evaluates to `true` with logical `||` operator.
 Such logical operators are also known as **short-circuit** operators.
 Thus, in the above case, `n--` won't be executed when `n` is `0` on the left hand side.
 This prevents `n` going negative and `n && n--` will never become `true` unless `n` is assigned again.

 ```bash
 $ # same as: grep --no-group-separator -A1 'blue'